xenia-project/xenia/_posts/2021-04-27-leaving-no-pixel-behind-new-render-target-cache-3x3-resolution-scaling.md

 A simplified rendering pipeline with [deferred lighting](https://en.wikipedia.org/wiki/Deferred_shading) has two passes:

-1. G-buffer filling pass — writing normals, diffuse color and glossiness.
+1. G-buffer filling pass — writing normals, diffuse color, glossiness and depth.
-2. Lighting and composition pass — reading normals and diffuse/glossiness, writing the final color.
+2. Lighting and composition pass — reading normals, diffuse/glossiness and depth, writing the final color.

 On the PC Direct3D 9, setup and rendering is performed as follows: